CloudLabs-Samples/JFrog-Pilot/Lab/step_1.md

    ```
   > Note : It is mandatory to update the password with the above value itself to ensure the validation is possible.

-Now, you can move on to the next page.
+Once you have completed the above steps, you can move on to the next page.